 - Trick-or-treater prep: Take the grandkids to a local pumpkin patch and paint your selections.
 Or, if they’re old enough, now might be a good time to introduce them to pumpkin carving.
 It’s also a great time to put out Halloween decorations and to do a candy taste test … for research purposes of course.

 Getting together with family and friends makes Thanksgiving one of the very best holidays of the year.
 Not only is it a good time to pass on family traditions and recipes, it’s also a good time to reconnect with what matters most to you.

 - Create a Gratitude Wall: Expressing gratitude has proven health benefits.
 Whether you’re hosting or attending a Thanksgiving celebration, try putting up a large sheet of paper for everyone to write down what they’re grateful for — even if it’s just a slice of pumpkin pie.

 Fall is also the perfect time to enjoy what’s right outside your front door with one of these autumn activities for seniors.

 - Naturally refreshing: With the cooler weather and lower humidity, one great autumn activity for seniors is taking a stroll through the neighborhood and relaxing in a local park.
 You can also just enjoy some time on your porch, patio or balcony.

 - Fall planting: Believe it or not, fall is the best time to plant perennial flower bulbs, such as daffodils, tulips, allium and hyacinth, and you’ll have something to look forward to in the spring.
 The weather is also perfect for working in the resident vegetable garden.

 A More Bountiful Life Awaits

 At The Buckingham, fall is one of our favorite times of year.
 As Houston’s premier Life Care community, our culture is second to none — with top-notch services and amenities, and a world of opportunity for you to explore.
-You can learn more about our Deliberately Independent senior living lifestyle by contacting us here.
+Learn more about independent living, assisted living, skilled nursing and memory care.